j-jiseophan/gavis-docs/src/Basics/GavisElement.md

 # 〈GavisElement/〉

 `<Gavis/>` component is basically a context provider.
-It does create a DOM element.
+It does not create a DOM element.
 However, many events such as click, keydown and intersection need a real DOM element to be catched.
 Using `<GavisElement>` you can create any kind of element with the functionality of `<Gavis/>`.

 ```jsx
 import { Gavis } from "gavis";